Paignton: Heritage

 Queen's Park station, for services on the Dartmouth Steam Railway, is adjacent to the main railway station on the beachside of the level crossing.
 A service of steam trains is provided from February to December, although it is daily only between April and October.

 The other railway station in Paignton is Goodrington Sands (opened in 1928), which is now part of the Dartmouth Steam Railway.

 Buses and coaches

 The bus and coach station faces the main entrance to the railway station.
 Bus services are provided by Stagecoach South West, Torbay Minibuses, Country Bus (Newton Abbot) and the Dartmouth Steam Railway & Riverboat Company.
 Principal services lead to Totnes and Plymouth; Torquay and Newton Abbot; Torquay, Teignmouth and Dawlish Warren; Brixham; and Kingswear, for the ferry to Dartmouth.
 A range of long-distance coach services is operated by National Express.

 Ferries

 Ferry services are provided seasonally by Paignton Pleasure Cruises and We Ferry to Torquay and Brixham from Paignton Harbour.

+People

+Notable people born in Paignton include: